jay3sh/mepage/_posts/2012-11-23-the-single-most-reason-that-keeps-me-using-vim.md

 layout: post
 title: "The single most reason that keeps me using Vim"
 ---
-"The single most reason that keeps me using Vim"
+The single most reason that keeps me using Vim
 ===
 I've wanted to use all new and cool Code editors that have come around in past few years.
 Many times I have switched to them determinedly, only to switch back to Vim after a few days.
 All the fancy features that I see in the screencasts of these code editors are irresistibly inviting.
 Yet I can't let go of Vim.
 After thinking a lot about it, I think it boils down to one single reason.